The residual monodromy for the Dwork family in even characteristic and its applications to Galois representations: Abstract

 \section{Abstract}

-We prove a new automorphy lifting theorem for certain 2-adic Galois representations $\rho:G_{F}\lra \GSp_{2n}(\bQ_2)$ where $F$ an arbitrary totally real field.
-This extends the minimal case previously established by Thorne to the non-minimal case.
-A key ingredient is a detailed analysis for the residual monodromy representations associated to the Dwork family in characteristic two.
-As an application, combining with the author's previous work with Tsuzuki, we prove the automorphy of certain rank 4 symplectic motives over $F$ coming from the Dwork quintic family under suitable conditions.
+We study the residual monodromy representations associated to the Dwork family in characteristic two.
+Various applications involving 2-adic and mod 2 Galois representations are discussed.
+Combining the author's previous work with Tsuzuki and recent results of Boxer, Calegari, Gee, and Pilloni, we also prove the automorphy of certain rank 4 symplectic motives over a totally real field, arising from the Dwork quintic family, under suitable conditions.